Bridge and Gather

 Perhaps you’d like to join us.

-A few favorite resources for academic writers and editors
+A few of my favorite things — resources for academic writers & editors

 This is my personal list of favorite writing ideas, tools, and techniques — resources I have learned from, admire, and return to.
 Please email me (or comment on this post) to share your favorite writing resources!